-Response: The appeal was NOT accompanied by a written statement setting forth the grounds upon which the appellant asserts that there was an error or abuse of discretion, or how the Planning Director's decision is inconsistent with the purposes of this Chapter.
+Response: The appeal was initiated by the Lake County Planning Department based on the findings within this document.

 The Community Development Department received a letter from Jeff Lucas, Community Development Services, stating that his agency was assisting Mr. Hawkins with the appeal, and that the only 'missing' item appeared to be a list of employees, which Mr. Hawkins submitted with the appeal application.